azix-khan/Expense-Tracker/README.md

 - `equatable`: For simplifying equality comparisons.
 - `uuid`: For generating unique identifiers.
 - `expense_repository`: Custom package for managing expense data.
+- - `redacted`: automatically generate a loading widget from your own widget.

 ## 📈 Roadmap